 The cloud has to be divided into different layers.
 These layers are the front-end and back-end layers.
-Front-end layer is that part of the cloud which users can interact with.
+The Front-end layer is that part of the cloud with which users can interact with.
 For example, when we log in to our Gmail account, we see the UI (user interface) where everything works on event-driven buttons and graphics.
-Similarly, a software also runs in the front end of the cloud.
-Again, the back-end comprises of hardware as well as software that delivers the back-end data from the database to the front end.
+Similarly, the software also runs in the front end of the cloud.
+Again, the back-end comprises hardware as well as software that delivers the back-end data from the database to the front end.

-As we already know that cloud computing is fast and efficient, applications running on the cloud take advantages of flexibility and computing power, i.e., the speed of processing a task.
+As we already know that cloud computing is fast and efficient, applications running on the cloud take advantage of flexibility and computing power, i.e., the speed of processing a task.
 Many computers of a single organization work together along with their application on the cloud as if all the applications were running on a single machine.
 This flexibility of accessing the cloud resources allows users to use much or little of the resource based on the demand.

 The back-end has two principal responsibilities:

-- Provides traffic control mechanisms, security postures & governing the protocols
+- Provides traffic control mechanisms, security postures & governing the protocols.

-- To employ those internet protocols that are connected to the networked computer for communication
+- To employ those internet protocols that are connected to the networked computer for communication.

 One central server is used to manage the entire cloud system architecture.
 The server is solely responsible for handling the smoothness of traffic without disruption.
 Middleware is a particular type of software that is used to perform processes & also connects networked computers.
 Depending on the client/user's demand, the storage is provided by the cloud technology's service provider.